Skip to main content

 How Will a Bankruptcy Affect My Children?

 Your bankruptcy may affect, to some degree, any money you’ve already contributed to a 529 Educational Fund for your child.
-Under federal laws, any money you’ve deposited in an educational fund in the prior 365 days is not protected.
+Under federal laws, any money you have deposited in an educational fund in the prior 365 days is not protected.
 Deposits made between 365 and 720 days before filing for bankruptcy are only partially protected.
 And deposits made longer than 720 days before bankruptcy are entirely protected.

-Contact a Chapter 13 Attorney Now
+Contact a Lexington Chapter 13 Bankruptcy Attorney Now

 Lexington, KY Attorney Matt Bunch